molgenis/molgenis-emx2/README.md

     - users can adopt these roles
 *  extended data definition capabilities
     - simple types uuid, string, int, decimal, date, datetime, text
+    - can create multi-column primary keys and secondary keys ('uniques')
     - can create columns of type 'array'
+    - can create foreign keys (standard in postgresql)
-    - can create multi-column primary keys and secondary keys ('uniques')
+    - can create arrays of foreign keys (uses triggers)
     - foreign keys can be made to all unique fields, not only primary key (so no mapping between keys needed during import)
         - use cascade updates to circument need for meaningless keys
+        - checking of foreign keys is defered to end of transaction to ease consistent batch imports
     - can create multi-column foreign keys
     - many-to-many relationship produce real tables that can be queried/interacted with
 *  simplified EMX '2.0' format
     - only one 'molgenis.csv' metadata file (instead of now multiple for package, entity, attribute)
     - reducing the width of spreadsheet to only 5 columns: schema, table, column, properties, description
     - the 'properties' column is where all the constraints happen
+        - using simple tags as 'int'
+        - or parameterised properties as 'ref(otherTable,aColumn)'
     - properties can be defined for schema, table, or column
     - format is designed to be extensible with properties not known in backend
     - rudimentary convertor from EMX1 to EMX2
 *  reduced frills and limitations in the metadata
+    - there is a metadata schema 'molgenis' with schema, table, column metadata tables
     - no advanced types; envisioned is that those will be defined as property extensions
     - no UI options are known inside data service; again envisioned to be property extensionos
     - no feature for 'labels', items can only have names for schemas, tables, columns